microsoft/AcademicContent/Labs/AI and Machine Learning/TensorFlow/TensorFlow.md

      ```

 1. Click the app's **Select** button and pick one of the hot-dog images you downloaded in Step 3.
 Wait for a message box to appear, indicating whether the image contains a hot dog.
 Did the model get it correct?

+	> If you see error messages regarding a missing kernel driver in the terminal window when you process an image, you can safely ignore them.
+They result from the fact that the Data Science VM does not contain a virtual GPU.

     ![Selecting an image](Images/select-image.png)